AtomicNoggin/keynavagable/README.md

 #### Arguments:

 **key**: the key press or key press combination to listen for while this element has focus.
 Maps to the KeyboardEvent key value (with the exception of ' ', which becomes 'Space').
-If modifier keys are required, those should added prior to the key (e.g. `Shift UpArrow` or `Alt Control PageDown`) in alphabetical order
+If modifier keys are required, those should added prior to the key (e.g. `Shift ArrowUp` or `Alt Control PageDown`) in alphabetical order

 _Note_: for alpha-numeric keys, Shift does not need to be provided, as the key value will already detail this (e.g. `Shift w` will not work, but `W` will)